|

 1981-1989, 1992-1997, 1999-2001)

-role on "Cheers", starred with Dom Deluise in "Lotsa Luck",
+had a recurring role on "Cheers", starred with Dom Deluise in

-was a regular on "James at 16" and the variety shows of
+"Lotsa Luck", was a regular on "James at 16" and the variety

 In films, Knight appeared as a detective in "L.A.
 Confidential",

-NYPD detective in "The Sicilian Clan", and as Sheriff
+detective in "The Sicilian Clan", and as Sheriff Wyatt in "The

-Wyatt in "The Class of 1999 II".
-He will appear as a railroad
+Class of 1999 II".
+He will appear as a railroad worker in Stephen

-pitched in 12 National Championship Tournaments and was
+in 12 National Championship Tournaments and was named a 1st

-named a 1st Team All American in 1988.
-He has posted 44
+Team All American in 1988.
+He has posted 44 no-hit games, including

-Cape Canaveral, waving back to Queen Elizabeth in Hyde
+in 1962 at Cape Canaveral, waving back to Queen Elizabeth in

-Park and being present at the birth of his sons David
+Hyde Park and being present at the birth of his sons David and

 |